2013 New York Jets season

-The 2013 New York Jets season was the franchise's 44th season in the National Football League and the 54th overall.
-The Jets improved their 6–10 regular season record from 2012 and attempted to make history as the first host team to play the Super Bowl on their own home turf, alongside the New York Giants, whom they share the same home field, MetLife Stadium.
+The 2013 season New York Jets' 44th in the National Football League (NFL) and their 54th overall.
+The Jets improved on their 6–10 regular season record from 2012 and attempted to make history as the first host team to play the Super Bowl on their own home turf, alongside the New York Giants, with whom they share the same home field, MetLife Stadium.
 However, they missed the playoffs for a third consecutive season.
 The Jets alternated between wins and losses during the first 9 weeks, then lost 3 straight, then won 3 of their last 4 games to finish 8–8.